GoogleCloudPlatform/magic-modules/README.md

 you're encountering issues with vendoring and paths, make sure both MM and the Terraform provider are running on up to date copies of `main`.

-Once you've prepared the target folders for the tools, run the following to finish getting Magic Modules set up by installing the Ruby gems it needs to run:
+Once you've prepared the target folders for the providers, run the following to finish getting Magic Modules set up by installing the Ruby gems it needs to run:

 ```bash